istio/istio.io/content/docs/tasks/traffic-management/fault-injection/index.md

 because the timeout between the `reviews` and `ratings` service is hard-coded at 10s.
 However, there is also a hard-coded timeout between the `productpage` and the `reviews` service, coded as 3s + 1 retry for 6s total.
-As a result the `productpage` call to `reviews` times out prematurely and throws an error after 6s.
+As a result, the `productpage` call to `reviews` times out prematurely and throws an error after 6s.

 Bugs like this can occur in typical enterprise applications where different teams develop different microservices independently.
 Istio's fault injection rules help you identify such anomalies